uinix-js/uinix-theme/readme.md

 ## Intro

+> This project is a work in progress and documentation is subject to change.

 This library exports a `createTheme` utility to create a [spec-compliant](#theme-specification) [`Theme`](#theme) object.
 The [`Theme`](#theme) object centralizes and provides a foundation for building and composing UI components and programs in the [`uinix`][uinix] ecosystem.

 ## Contents